sciencePeptideDeck

 BPC-157: The Localized Repair Agent

-What makes BPC-157 stand out in the preclinical literature is the sheer breadth of tissue types it appears to affect.
-Over 100 animal studies have examined its effects across tendon, ligament, muscle, bone, gut, and nerve tissue — a remarkable range for a single compound.
+What makes BPC-157 stand out in the early-stage literature is the sheer breadth of tissue types it appears to affect.
+Over 100 studies have examined its effects across tendon, ligament, muscle, bone, gut, and nerve tissue — a remarkable range for a single compound.

 Key Proposed Mechanisms